When it’s ok to jump a low pressure switch

 There’s only one reason to jump a low pressure switch

-You can jump a low pressure switch in a car to make the AC compressor clutch to engage, but it carries serious risks if you leave it connected too long.
+In other words, you can jump a low pressure switch in a car momentarily to make the AC compressor clutch engage for testing purposes ONLY.
+But if you leave it connected too long to try and recharge the system, you risk serious and even catastrophic compressor damage.
+Seriosuly.
 It can damage your compressor in a way that throws shrapnel throughout your AC system.
 That can easily cost you well over $1,500 to repair.
 If want to jump a low pressure switch to add refrigerant to your car AC, think again.
 That’s not the way to do it!!!
 Here’s why

 AC compressors can’t compress liquids